cisco-security/Cisco-Validated-Designs/Secure-Remote-Worker-Azure/README.md

 Step2: Use parametersFileASA1.json.
 Step3: Customize it to deploy additional ASAs in other AZs.

-Note: This is just a sample ARM template and not customized from the customer's network.
-Don't use it in a production network.
+Note: This is just a sample ARM template and not customized from the customer's network, may not work in a production network without proper customization and tweaking.